GregRos/meta-types/1 Definitions.md

 ## Meta objects

 Meta objects, like most type system constructs, can be declared or given as an expression.
+They use a new definitional symbol `:=`, which is used instead of `:` or `=` for several reasons:

+1. To communicate a different sort of assignment
+2. The `=` symbol is used for type parameter defaults.
+3. The `:` symbol is used for something else.

+Pretty much everything involving meta types will use `:=` as a definitional symbol like this.

 Here is a simple example:

 ```typescript
 <